fo0s/student-directory/README.md

 > **Added** Called the methods to the end in the order we need them

 ### Step 6: Adding more information

+Changed from an 'Array in an array' structure to a 'Hash in a array' structure in order to hold more info when and if we require it to be stored.
+Right now we only store the name and cohort... but the internet loves info and info we shall give it.

+> **Added** Changed students array to hold hash values
+> **Added** Adapted print method to deal with the hash values

+### Step 7.
+Asking for user input